KwatMDPhD/Note/README.md

 # Kata.jl

-Command-line interface for working with templates :bento:
+Command-line program for working with templates :bento:

 `.jl` template makes a `julia` package that is lean and uses `.ipynb` for testing and examples.